tallamjr/teaching-unix/README.md

 What does this tell you about the way the shell works?

-    - This shows that each shell has it's own set of variables and can work independently from the other shells.
+    This shows that each shell has it's own set of variables and can work independently from the other shells.

 ### Tasks 1

-**Print-Working-Directory**
+**Print-Working-Directory** <br>
 `pwd`

 **Make-Directory** called *unixstuff*

 `mkdir unixstuff`

 Go into that directory and create another directory called *archive*, so,